 Season 1 title card - from "E" clockwise: Chief Chirpa, Princess Kneesaa, Wicket, Logray, Malani, Teebo and Latara

 An animated series featuring the furry teddy-bear-like upright aliens inhabiting the forest moon of Endor, from Star Wars: Return of the Jedi, Ewoks lasted for two seasons and was more popular in Europe than in North America.
-The show was centered around Wicket W. Warrick, the Ewok who befriended princess Leia Organa when she fell off the speeder in Return of the Jedi, his family and his closest friends: the future chieftainess Princess Kneesaa, his slightly older best friend and medicine man Logray's apprentice, Teebo and the flute-playing princess' best friend, Latara.The first season of the show featured rich and detailed animation; while the second season featured many changes to make the show appealing to younger audiences - some characters reduced to background cameos, some others exaggerated.The plot would usually involve a plot to destroy the Ewok village coming from one of the antagonist characters or a trip to another location, involving different species found on the forest moon.This show provides examples of:
+The show was centered around Wicket W. Warrick, the Ewok who befriended princess Leia Organa when she fell off the speeder in Return of the Jedi, his family and his closest friends: the future chieftainess Princess Kneesaa, his slightly older best friend and medicine man Logray's apprentice, Teebo and the flute-playing princess' best friend, Latara.The first season of the show featured rich and detailed animation combined with well-crafted storylines; while the second season featured many changes to make the show appealing to younger audiences - some characters reduced to background cameos, some others exaggerated.The plot would usually involve a scheme to destroy the Ewok village coming from one of the antagonist characters or a trip to another location, involving different species found on the forest moon.This show provides examples of:

 Averted twice - in the first season episode The Travelling Jindas where the characters wear shirts and pants and in the second season episode Party Ewok when Latara gives Kneesaa a dress and a pair of shoes in order for her to look like a more interesting party host.

 Adaptational Attractiveness - A lot of the characters were not as fluffy and cute in Return of the Jedi, female characters other than Kaink and Shodu were not present in neither the cinematic feature, nor the two Ewoks made-for TV films.
 See the character page for details.